Ye Xiufeng

 Ye Xiufeng (葉秀峯 (Yè Xiùfēng); 1900 – 8 February 1990) was a Kuomintang politician of the Republic of China.

 Early life and family origins

-Ye was born in 1900 in Jiangdu, Jiangsu Province during the late Qing Empire.
+Ye was born in 1900 in Jiangdu, a district of Yangzhou, in Jiangsu Province under the late Qing dynasty.
 His father was Ye Weishan (zh: 葉惟善), a Yangzhou teacher.

 Biography

 Ye Xiufeng was a member of the CC Clique of the Kuomintang.
 He was acquainted with Chiang Kai-shek and Chen Lifu via his education at the Whampoa Military Academy.
 After graduating, he pursued a master's degree from the University of Pittsburgh, graduating in 1925.

+Legacy

+Ye created Ye Forest as a private garden for his father in 1927.
+It now forms part of Xu Garden at Yangzhou's Slender West Lake.